You are viewing a story from harrypotterfanfiction.com

 “WAIT!
 Teddy, I have a question.”
 James yelled running after me.
 He had finally choked down his food.
 I was almost to the stairs by the time he caught up with me.

 “James, I don’t know that, I’m Head Boy and I’m not even on the Quidditch team.”
 I said.
 “Besides, first years can’t join.”

 “Harry was a special case, Jamie.”
-I told him.
+I told him, ruffling his already messy hair that almost matched mine.
 “Just stick to studying for now.
 Get good grades this year and tryout when you are old enough.”

 I patted him on the shoulder and left him.
 Hopefully, that would be the end of it and I wouldn’t have to deal with the new Gryffindor Quidditch Caption Ashley Pewitt.
 She was a seventh year and headstrong.
 Honestly, she was a great friend however, I can’t stand her when she stresses out about Quidditch.

 I climbed the stairs to the Defense Against the Dark Arts classroom.
 I sat next to Rory, my friend from Hufflepuff when I arrived at the classroom.
 He nodded to me.

 “Rory.”
 I nodded back.
 “How was your summer?”